nayakwadi/SimpleDeployToAKS/README.md

 ### 2. Prepare the ASP.Net core Web App

 -   Refer to the 'DemoForecastSolution' Folder
--   Please note some changes are made to app.UseSwaggerUI to access the swagger endpoint directly(without mentioning any paths)
+-   Please note some changes in the file Program.cs are made to app.UseSwaggerUI to access the swagger endpoint directly(without mentioning any paths)
 -   Please note the settings mentioned in 'launchSettings.json' file

 ### 3. Build, Tag, and Push Docker Image

 -   Run the docker build, tag, and push commands (refer to commands mentioned in `docker_acr_instructions.txt`).

 ### 4. Deploy to AKS using kubectl

 -   Prepare Deployment manifest, service manifest and deploy the application in AKS(refer to commands mentioned in `aks_deployment_instructions.txt`).